weekendfamily/foodforthepeople/README.md

 # foodforthepeople
 A repository of tasty, simple, and mostly inexpensive recipes.
 Cooking for all!
+The live website can be found at [http://weekendfamily.github.io/foodforthepeople/](http://weekendfamily.github.io/foodforthepeople/).

 ### Food
 We all love food... we'll I do, and luckily for you I also like to share recipes.